 Chevy II Nova/Toyota Corolla

 The Nova’s sales were underwhelming, and the elevated costs of using Japanese parts and features only added insult to injury.
-The Chevy nameplate just wasn’t able to garner a higher price in the subcompact world, which led to Chevy having to discontinue the Nova.
+The Chevy nameplate couldn’t garner a higher price in the subcompact world, leading to Chevy’s discontinuing the Nova.

 Volkswagen Routan/Dodge Grand Caravan

-Here’s one that could’ve gone really well but didn’t.
-The minivan market was booming in the early 2000s, and this spurred Volkswagen to get in on the action.
+Here’s one that could’ve gone well but didn’t.
+The minivan market was booming in the early 2000s, spurring Volkswagen to get in on the action.
 And what better way to do it than through a partnership with Daimler-Chrysler, maker of the Dodge Grand Caravan?
-VW was able to outsource the manufacturing of what would be a seven-seater called the Routan made right alongside the well-loved Dodge Grand Caravan.
+VW could outsource manufacturing a seven-seater called the Routan, made alongside the well-loved Dodge Grand Caravan.

 Saab 9-2X/Subaru WRX

-The second-generation Subaru WRX was undoubtedly a hit with buyers, and General Motor decided they wanted to rebrand it for their Saab line.
+The second-generation Subaru WRX was undoubtedly a hit with buyers, and General Motors decided they wanted to rebrand it for their Saab line.
 Equipped with the same flat-four powertrain and standard all-wheel drive drivetrain as the WRX.
-The Saab 9-2X came with a quicker steering rack, unique exterior design, enhanced soundproofing, a retuned suspension, and a more refined interior.
+The Saab 9-2X has a quicker steering rack, unique exterior design, enhanced soundproofing, a retuned suspension, and a more refined interior.

-So, the Saab 9-2X should’ve been a hit, right?
+So, the Saab 9-2X should’ve been a hit.
 Well, it wasn’t.
-This ‘Saabaru’ only produced 10,000 units in two years since the demand for it just wasn’t there.
+This ‘Saabaru’ only produced 10,000 units in two years since its demand wasn’t there.
 Thus, GM scrapped the 9-2X to focus on its better-selling vehicles.

 Mercedes X-Class/Nissan Navara

 Once upon a time, Mercedes thought, “Hey, why don’t we have a pickup truck in our lineup?”
-The idea was for them to create a more affordable move into the European market with a partnership with Renault-Nissan.
-What Mercedes did was rebadge the Nissan Navara and give it enhanced handling capabilities, a more upscale cabin, a sleeker exterior design, and advanced tech and safety equipment.
+They wanted to create a more affordable move into the European market with a partnership with Renault-Nissan.
+Mercedes rebadged the Nissan Navara, giving it enhanced handling capabilities, a more upscale cabin, sleeker exterior design, and advanced tech and safety equipment.
 They called this truck the X-Class.

 Unfortunately, Mercedes learned a hard lesson: People just weren’t interested in spending more money on buying a snazzier version of the Navara.
 Needless to say, the X-Class only had a three-year run before Mercedes shut down production.

 In some cases, rebadging works wonders.
-Just look at the Shelby Cobra and how it rebadged the AC Ace-Bristol back in the day.
-However, as you’ve just read about in the above examples, rebadging isn’t always a smart move.
-While it might seem like a great cost-cutting method at first, it can become an expensive flop.
+Look at the Shelby Cobra and how it rebadged the AC Ace-Bristol back in the day.
+However, as you’ve just read in the above examples, rebadging isn’t always smart.
+While it might initially seem like a great cost-cutting method, it can become an expensive flop.